 - Cutting one parent out so they have control over all contact

 - Fits of anger and blame toward one parent or other punishing behavior

 In a two-parent, unified household, these kinds of behaviors just wouldn’t fly.
 But, when parents are separated, the teen can exert more authority and play the field accordingly.
-This can lead to some concerning mental health issues that may occur with practiced manipulation, emotional apathy, anger or even substance abuse.
+This can lead to some concerning mental health issues that may occur with practiced manipulation, emotional apathy, anger, or substance abuse.

-Divorce can also cause a shift in the socioeconomic position of the family and change the working dynamic of the parents.
+Divorce can also cause a shift in the family’s socioeconomic position and change the parents’ working dynamic.
 In most cases, the combined household expenses increase when parents split, causing a thinner spread of funds.
 This can trickle into a teen’s own behavior later in life.
 A published review from 2019 explains: